Barycentric rational approximation for learning the index of a dynamical system from limited data: Relative degree of barycentric forms

 \end{lemma} \begin{proof} The claim follows by the Laurent expansion of the geometric series:

 The requirement that $|s|>|s_k|$ for all $k=0,\ldots,m$ is necessary for the (absolute) convergence of all $(m+1)$ geometric series. \end{proof}

 We are now ready to state our main results, starting from the following theorem.
-We mention that, during the writing of this work, we became aware of a similar 25-year-old result appearing in \cite{berrut1997barycentric}.
+We mention that, during the writing of this work, we became aware of a similar 25-year-old result appearing in \cite{berrut1997barycentric}, which was also recently rediscovered in \cite{filip_rational_2018}.

 \begin{theorem} Let $\mu$ and $\nu$ be non-negative integers $\leq m$ such that

 and

 Then the rational function $r$ in \eqref{eq:bary} has exact type $(m-\mu,m-\nu)$, and its relative degree is $\rdeg(r)=\nu-\mu$.